apache/accumulo-website/_posts/blog/2016-12-19-running-on-fedora-25.md

 sudo -u hdfs hdfs dfs -chmod 755 /
 ```

+_Note: we only choose to do the above because this is a developer/testing
+environment.
+Temporarily changing ownership of HDFS is not recommended for
+the root of HDFS. _

 Now, you can start Accumulo.

 On the NameNode, start all the Accumulo services and enable on reboot: